 Tolerable Upper Intake

-Although vitamin C is a water-soluble vitamin, the Institute of Medicine has established a tolerable upper intake level for this vitamin.
+Although vitamin C is a water-soluble vitamin, the National Institutes of Health has established a tolerable upper intake level for this vitamin.
 The tolerable upper intake level is the amount your child could safely take without increasing the risk of adverse reactions.
 The tolerable upper intake levels of vitamin C is 400 mg a day for children between 1 and 3 years old, 650 mg a day for children between 4 and 8 years old, 1,200 mg a day for children between 9 and 13 years old and 1,800 mg a day for teenagers between the ages of 14 and 18 years old.
 Monitor your child's intake of vitamin C through both food and supplements to make sure he does not consume more than he needs.
 Getting too much vitamin C may cause abdominal cramps, diarrhea and other gastrointestinal disturbances.

 The American Academy of Pediatrics states that children who eat a healthy and balanced diet do not typically need any sort of vitamin supplementation.
 Determine how much vitamin C your child gets from food alone.
 If he already meets his recommended dietary allowance and does not have a medical condition that interferes with vitamin C absorption, he does not need a vitamin C supplement.

 Instead of giving your child a vitamin C supplement, consider increasing her intake of vitamin C through the kinds of foods she eats.
 Foods high in vitamin C include raw red peppers, orange juice, oranges, grapefruit juice, kiwi, raw green peppers, broccoli, strawberries, Bussells sprouts and tomato juice.
-Use the nutrition labels on the foods or an online nutritional database like MyPlate to determine the specific amount of vitamin C in each food.